Baltimore Freedom Academy: Origin

 The initial approval for Baltimore Freedom Academy came when Community Law in Action (CLIA), a Baltimore-area non-profit, was one of four groups to receive a $20,000 planning grant from Baltimore City Public Schools.
 BCPSS hoped for these outside groups to create "innovation" schools, which could serve as small models for future schools.
 CLIA was awarded their grant for a plan to establish Baltimore Freedom Academy as a new 350-student school that "would use a combination of traditional and law-related curricula as well as hands-on learning."
 A focus of the proposed school would also be on community activism and social justice.

-Baltimore Freedom Academy opened in the fall of 2003 with a freshmen class of 105, and new plans for an eventual capacity of 400.
+Baltimore Freedom Academy opened in the fall of 2003 with a freshman class of 105, and new plans for an eventual capacity of 400.
 The school's founding principal was Tisha Edwards, who had a previous career in social work, but no education experience.
 In the first year of operation, BFA was temporarily housed in space at Baltimore City Community College.
 The first year proved difficult, with 75% (6 of 8) of the initial teaching staff not returning for the next year, but the school did secure a new permanent home further east, in an unused floor of Lombard Middle School.